 How much does MIT cost?

-The Boston-based university has a full-fee admissions cost of around $77,020 at time of writing, with the average annual total price paid by an MIT student is $22,969.
+The Boston-based university has a full-fee admissions cost of around $82,730 for the 2023/24 academic year, with that cost including tuition, housing, meals and books.
 However, money is not the deciding factor at the Massachusetts Institute of Technology, with the application process a gruelling one, with only the top undergraduates in American being accepted.

 Of course, the cost of a university degree can play a bit part in deciding where you decide to study, with Australian domestic students thankfully afforded the opportunity to defer payments through the HECS-HELP scheme.
 Or you may be able to score a scholarship to help cut down the cost.